CollaboraOnline/CollaboraOnline.github.io/content/post/build-code-android.md

 {{% common-build-commands section="clone-online" clonedir="collabora-office" %}}

-### Move into core
+### Move into the engine

-Core lives under `engine/` inside the monorepo - that is where you do the core build:
+The engine lives under `engine/` inside the monorepo - that is where you do the engine build:

 {{% common-build-commands section="clone-lo" lobranch="main" %}}

 If you already have the monorepo cloned for another job, you may [use git worktrees to speed up this step](https://git-scm.com/docs/git-worktree).

-### Configure Collabora Office core
+### Configure the engine

 Decide what architecture you are going to build for.
 This will depend on your android device's ABI.
 We support building for armeabi-v7a, arm64-v8a, x86 and